BirdRoad1/summerofmaking-data/README.md

 ### Ranking

-The more valuable Summer of Code prizes are limited in stock, so it may be useful to see how others are doing relative to you.
+The more valuable Summer of Making prizes are limited in stock, so it may be useful to see how others are doing relative to you.
 With this project, you can see how you rank in the global leaderboard and exactly who the top rankers are and how many hours they have logged.

 ## Requirements